Community Action Grant Application

 - The project director cannot be paid with Community Action Grant funds for work on the project and the project director’s employer cannot be reimbursed.

 - Projects may be awarded only once.
-Former Community Action Grantees may propose new activities for future grants but cannot reapply for the same project for which they received funding in the past.
+Former Community Action Grantees may propose new activities for future grants after waiting three application cycles but cannot reapply for the same project for which they received funding in the past.

 - If eligible, an applicant may apply to more than one AAUW grant or fellowship program simultaneously.
 If awarded in more than one program, the applicant may accept only one award.